ZetaRift/PinchyBot-3/README.md

 "Rooms" String array: A list of rooms for the bot to join, it can be as many as you want

-"Admins" String array: List of users for the bot to considered as "botadmins", gives access to some commands such as eval
+"Admins" String array: List of users for the bot to consider as "botadmins", gives access to some commands such as 'eval'

 "FontColor" String: 3 digit hexadecimal color code for the bot's text color, #000 is black, #FFF is white